dstroot/blog-next/_posts/2021-07-10-are-we-paying-the-ransom.md

 #### 3. Automate System Provisioning and Configuration

 In the old days machine configurate was a hand-crafted art.
 In many cases systems were built out and configured as an artist molds clay.
-Little bits added and smeared in over time until the the system is "configured", but recreating the steps would be impossible.
+Little bits added and changed over time until the the system is "configured", but recreating the steps would be impossible.
 Especially when they were configured by Frank, but he left 2 years ago and he never documented anything.

-If the "ball of clay" becomes a virtualized machine, it can be copied and/or backed up - it's **exact** configuration is preserved.
+If we virtualized the "ball of clay", it can be copied and/or backed up - it's **exact** configuration is preserved.
 That is step one.

 Step two automates machine provisioning (pets vs. cattle).
-Using tools like Git & Ansible, and tools like Terraform, it is possible to create a fully automated process to instantiate machines in a repeatable manner.
+Using tools like Git, Chef, Ansible, and Terraform, it is possible to create a fully automated process to instantiate machines in a repeatable manner.
 I've seen an Ansible playbook that does 200 administrative tasks for each of the servers for a particular environment - all of the configuration is version-controlled within Git repositories.
-Changes are applied by CI, all of the process also being thoroughly documented.
+Changes are applied by CI, all of the process thoroughly documented.

 Everything from installing packages, creating or removing user accounts, setting up firewall rules, setting up directories and sending the necessary configuration, systemd services for legacy stuff, container clusters, container deployments, monitoring, container registries, analytics, APM and so on are handled this way.